Prajjwal-Chauhan/Stack-Queue-using-GUI/README.md

 Also the original list randomly generated in one text field and applied the beforesaid operations on the resultant text field.

-Program also uses a clear() function in order to clear the actionlistners applied before the current operation.
+Program also uses a cleanUp() function in order to clear the actionlistners applied before the current operation.

 Note that Stack is a LIFO (Last in first out) structure, and Queue is a FIFO (First in first out) structure.